10 min read

-In this week's Whiteboard Walkthrough, Mitesh Shah, Product Management at MapR, describes how you can track administrative operations and data accesses in your MapR Converged Data Platform in a seamless and efficient way with the built-in auditing feature.
+In this week's Whiteboard Walkthrough, Mitesh Shah, Product Management at MapR, describes how you can track administrative operations and data accesses in your MapR Data Platform in a seamless and efficient way with the built-in auditing feature.

 Here is the unedited transcription: